Beatles songs composed with just three primary chords

 The Beatles' Twist and Shout single cover

-The harmonic analysis of The Beatles' output reveals their particular devotion to the Ionian mode, which is found in fifty of their songs, and nine of those tracks are written using just three primary chords.
+The harmonic analysis of The Beatles' output reveals their particular devotion to the Ionian mode, which is found in fifty of their songs, and ten of those tracks are written using just three primary chords.

 One of the simplest and at the same time most compelling songwriting techniques in Western music canon is the usage of only three chords known as the primary chords of the Ionian mode.
 These triads invariably appear in the initial bars of classical works, though most notably they are used to form final cadences to close musical sections.

 In theory, chords rooted in the first, fourth, and fifth degrees of any diatonic scale are called the primary chords as they form the basis of the tonic, subdominant, and dominant harmonic functions.
 When correctly organized, this interaction of musical functions can produce tension and then resolve it.
 This is an essential instrument for creating a harmonic pulsation in a musical narrative.

 Combinations of these three primary chords in the Ionian major mode have evolved into a well-known three-chord songwriting technique that dominates the pop music genres including blues and rock and roll.